What Is the Average Mutual Fund Return?

 How Mutual Funds Compare to Other Investments

-Looking at the seven major categories of mutual funds above, the average annualized return is 6%-7%, well below the average for 2019.
+Looking at the seven major categories of mutual funds above, the average annualized return is about 9.5%, well below the average for 2020.
 But even using the longer-term perspective, mutual funds outpace inflation and outperform other types of investments, including certificates of deposit (CDs), 10-year U.S. Treasury bonds, and gold.

 Long-term annualized returns provide a more reasonable expectation about future performance than short-term returns, which are more volatile and unpredictable.
 If you’re looking at mutual funds or other investments, determine the purpose and time frame of your investment, then assess your risk tolerance.
 To build wealth over time, look to outpace inflation.